watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 ## Technical Details

-The interaction between the assistant and the user is recorded in the [session_history_variable](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-publish-overview#publish-overview-environment-settings-session-history).Here is an example of the session history for the check order status use case: `[{"a":"Welcome, how can I assist you?"},{"u":"order status","n":true},{"a":"To get started, please enter your order number"},{"u":"1234"},{"a":"Thanks!
+The interaction between the assistant and the user is recorded in the [session_history_variable](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-publish-overview#publish-overview-environment-settings-session-history).
+This is an example of the session history for the check order status use case: `[{"a":"Welcome, how can I assist you?"},{"u":"order status","n":true},{"a":"To get started, please enter your order number"},{"u":"1234"},{"a":"Thanks!
 There is a problem checking the status for your order 1234\n\n
 \n\n\n\nWould you like me to escalate to an agent?\noption: ["Yes","No"]"},{"u":"Yes"}]`.

 This use case has configured the human agent escalation process to use the language model to summarize the session and present the summary to both the user and the human agent.
 You can see that the model response is sent to the agent by going to step 3 of the `Escalate to Agent` action and clicking on "Edit settings" in the "Connect to agent" block at the bottom of the step.
 You should see this: